Kavithma-Thushal/Ginzarestaurant_Layered/README.md

 Functions :-<br/>
 ✅Admin and Cashier can log into the Software<br/>
 ✅Admin can Manage Employees ,Suppliers, Store, Orders, Salary and also generate reports<br/>
-✅Cashier can Manage Customers, Orders, Delivery, Repair, Custom Build and only view the store
+✅Cashier can Manage Customers, Orders, Delivery and only view the store

 ### How to use
 * Clone this https://github.com/Thushal2001/Ginzarestaurant_Layered.git